 Has anyone ever turned down this award?

-In almost every case, we quietly talk with those who are selected, and give them the option to decline the honor.
-Nearly all of them decide to accept, and also decide to come be part of the ceremony.
+In almost every case, we privately offer the prize to the chosen person or group, and give them the option to decline the honor.
+If someone declines, we simply, privately withdraw the offer.
+Happily, nearly everyone who is offered an Ig Nobel Prize decides to accept, and also decides to come be part of the ceremony.

 Are you ridiculing science?